solidusio/solidus/guides/preferences/app-configuration.md

 Spree::Config.currency = "AUD"
 ```

+## Do not extend application-wide preferences

+We do not support changing or extending the `Spree::AppConfiguration`
+preferences.
+However, you may be able to get the functionality you require by
+adding preferences that are specific to a model.
+For more information see the
+[Add model preferences][add-model-preferences] article.

+[add-model-preferences]: add-model-preferences.md

 ## Read the current preference settings

 You can read all of Solidus's currently set preferences quickly from your Rails